Albert Belle: Baltimore Orioles and retirement

-Belle homered in the final at-bat of his major-league career, at Oriole Park at Camden Yards on October 1, 2000.
+Belle homered in the final at-bat of his MLB career at Oriole Park at Camden Yards on October 1, 2000.

-In 1,539 games over 12 seasons, Belle posted a .295 batting average (1726-for-5853) with 974 runs, 389 doubles, 21 triples, 381 home runs, 1239 RBI, 88 stolen bases, 683 bases on balls, .369 on-base percentage and .564 slugging percentage.
+In 1,539 games over 12 seasons, Belle posted a .295 batting average (1,726-for-5,853) with 974 runs, 389 doubles, 21 triples, 381 home runs, 1,239 RBIs, 88 stolen bases, 683 bases on balls, .369 on-base percentage, and .564 slugging percentage.
 Defensively, he recorded a .976 fielding percentage playing at left and right field.
-In 18 postseason games, he hit .230 (14-for-61) with 10 runs, 2 doubles, 6 home runs, 14 RBI, 1 stolen base and 14 walks.
+In 18 postseason games, he hit .230 (14-for-61) with 10 runs, two doubles, six home runs, 14 RBIs, one stolen base, and 14 walks.

-Controversies
+Personal problems

 In 1990, the Indians sent Belle to the Cleveland Clinic for two months for alcoholism rehabilitation.

 Belle was suspended in 1994 for using a corked bat, resulting in a seven-game suspension.
-The incident gained further notoriety for his sending teammate Jason Grimsley through the building's ceiling panel to break into the locked umpires' dressing room to replace his corked bat with a teammate's bat.
+The incident gained further notoriety when teammate Jason Grimsley crawled through the building's ceiling panels to break into the locked umpires' dressing room, where he replaced Belle's corked bat with a teammate's bat.
 The revelation of Belle's use of corked bats was later given more emphasis when Cleveland teammate Omar Vizquel wrote in his 2002 autobiography that it would be naive to suggest otherwise, and that "all of Albert's bats were corked."

 Belle was fined in 1996 for knocking down Brewers infielder Fernando Viña, who had blocked his way between bases.

-Sports reporters resented Belle's refusal to grant interviews before a game.
-A profane outburst directed at a group of reporters in his team's dugout, including NBC Sports personality Hannah Storm, was widely reported during the 1995 World Series.
+A profane outburst directed at a group of reporters in his team's dugout was widely reported during the 1995 World Series.
 He was unrepentant afterward: "The Indians wanted me to issue a statement of regret when the fine was announced, but I told them to take it out.
 I apologize for nothing."

-Eventually, Belle routinely refused to speak with the media.
-"I don't get excited talking about myself", he explained.
-"Guys such as Sandy Koufax, Joe DiMaggio and Steve Carlton did not interview, and it was no big deal.
-They were quiet.
-I am also quiet.
-I just want to concentrate on baseball.
-Why does everyone want to hear me talk, anyway?"
+Eventually, Belle routinely refused to speak with the media whatsoever, explaining that players like Steve Carlton also did not interview and that he preferred to concentrate on baseball.

-Buster Olney wrote about his outbursts as a member of the Cleveland Indians: